YinHK-gameDev/unity-learn/art & graphics/meshes/Mesh asset/README.md

 > The Mesh Inspector displays information about how the mesh asset stores its data, but not the values in the data itself.

+### Mesh preview
+In the Mesh Inspector, you can preview the appearance of a mesh and explore the mesh data in a visual way.

+You can use the following mouse and keyboard controls to navigate the mesh view:

+- Rotate the view: left-click and drag.
+- Rotate the light source: right-click and drag.
+A light source is present only in the “Shaded” and “Blendshapes” views.
+- Pan the camera: middle-click and drag.
+- Zoom the camera in and out: scroll the mouse wheel.
+- Reset the zoom and pan settings: hover the mouse cursor inside the preview and press the **“F”** key.
+This does not reset the rotation.

+> The **"UV Layout"** view displays the **UV map** of your mesh as a 2D image.
+Unity disables rotation in this view.
+To pan the camera, click and drag any of the left, right, or middle mouse buttons.